 Final Inspection:

-After the wrapper has been applied the finished cigar is hand inspected again.
-This ensures that the wrapper, cap, and weight is up to Perdomo standards.
-After inspection the cigar is sent to the aging room.
-Each cigar is inspected a total of 17 times before being sent out for distribution.
+After applying the wrapper, the finished Perdomo Cigar is hand-inspected again.
+This ensures that the wrapper, cap, and weight are up to Perdomo standards.
+After inspection, the cigar is sent to the aging room.
+Each cigar is inspected 17 times before being sent out for distribution.

-The finished cigars are aged for a minimum of six to eight months depending on the wrapper used.
+The finished Perdomo cigars are aged for a minimum of six to eight months, depending on the wrapper used.
 This is done in the highly-guarded Perdomo aging rooms under strict temperature and humidity standards.
 This additional aging allows for the flavors to marry together to create the perfect cigar.

 Hand Banding Each Cigar:

-Each Perdomo cigar is banded, wrapped in cellophane, and boxed by hand.
-This takes place after the cigars have been color sorted according to their brand.
+Each Perdomo Cigar is banded, wrapped in cellophane, and boxed by hand.
+This process occurs after the Perdomo cigars have been color-sorted according to their brand.

 Read Less